50 big and small things worth getting rid of this spring

 Clothing is not the size

-An unwritten rule: if the clothes are two sizes larger or smaller, then by the time they fit you, they will be out of fashion.
-Do not litter the closet with things that have long served their purpose.
+The unwritten rule is that if a garment is two sizes too big or too small, by the time it fits you it will be out of fashion.
+Do not litter the closet with things that have served their purpose for a long time.

 Uncomfortable shoes

-She can look amazing, but unbearable when walking.
-Throw a party for your friends with an exchange of things, maybe someone will turn out to be exactly the Cinderella that these shoes fit.
+She may look amazing, but is unbearable when walking.
+Throw a party for your friends with an exchange of things, perhaps someone will be exactly the Cinderella that these shoes will fit.
 And in return you can get a stylish skirt or a luxurious jacket.

 Old bras